jnsangalang/c03-24-code-solutions/react-effects/react-effects-quiz-notes.md

 - When is a component "mounted" to the DOM?

-when it is created and first inserted into the DOM
+when it is created/rendered for the first time and inserted into the DOM

 - What is a React Effect?

-a way to synchronize components with an external system.
+makes async calls, a way to synchronize components with an external system (things not in React)

 - When should you use an Effect and when should you not use an Effect?

-if the component is using a value that could change
+if the component is using a value that could change; async functions,

 - When do Effects run?
+  always runs after the first render

+run anytime when dependency array changed

 by default, it Effect will run after every time the component renders. delays code from running until render is reflected